SusanFair/Credit_Risk_Analysis/README.md

 ## Summary:
-In summary the overall precision numbers of all 6 methods were very good.
-Recall scores varies across methods with SMOTE and SMOOTEENN being the lowest.
+In summary the overall precision numbers of all 6 methods were good although some of the precision scores for high risk loans were quite low.
+Recall scores varied across methods with SMOTE and Random Forest being the lowest.

-The Combindation (Over and Under) Sampling results wer comparible with the others on precision however recall on high risk was .77 and low_risk was .58.
-Good numbers especiall on the high risk decisions.
+The Combindation (Over and Under) Sampling with SMOTEENN results were comparible with the others on precision however recall on high risk was .77 and low_risk was .58.
+Good numbers especially on the high risk decisions.

 The models really excelled however with the ensemble learning.
-Radon Forest came in with precision numbers of .88 for high risk and 1.00 for low risk.
+Radom Forest came in with precision numbers of .88 for high risk and 1.00 for low risk.
+Putting it near the top.
 Recall numbers were lower however with .37 high risk and 1.00 for low risk.
 This showed a weakness on the high risk decisions.

 #### Recommendation
 The best overall scores were with the Easy Ensemble AdaBoost Classifier and this method would be the recommended model to use.